About Sussan Ley

 Shadow portfolios for Housing and Women followed in 2007, Justice and Customs /Assistant Treasurer (2008 -2009) then Childcare, Early Childhood Learning & Employment Participation (2010-2013).

-On the election of the Abbott Government in September 2013, Sussan was appointed Assistant Minister for Education allowing her to continue working with the childcare sector and developing early childhood education.
+On the election of the Abbott Government in September 2013, Sussan took on the role of Assistant Minister for Education before being appointed Minister for Health and Minister for Sport in December 2014.

 Sussan is a strong advocate for many rural and regional issues especially those which assist in bridging the ‘city v country divide’.
 She is particularly passionate about fostering decentralization, supporting our farmers, home grown food security, balancing water for agriculture and the environment as well as improving services for rural health.